-18.3 Deferred capital receipts reserve
+20.3 Deferred capital receipts reserve

-The deferred capital receipts reserve holds future capital receipts arising from the disposal of long term assets, where the terms of the disposal allow payment to be deferred.
+The deferred capital receipts reserve holds future capital receipts arising from the disposal of long term assets, where the terms of the disposal allow payment to be deferred, including finance leases out where an annual rental is payable.
 Once received, these amounts will be transferred to the Usable Capital Receipts Reserve.
+The following table analyses the movement in the balance during the year.